MichaelMontei/React-Project-Create-Edit-Delete-Book-List/README.md

 Make a book Application where a client can add a book, edit the titles of the books and delete the books entirely of the page.

+## The Mission (Second Part)

+In the second part we will make use of our own local Json Server setup and a file called db.json so we can actually keep track of the books and do not lose them on a refresh of the page.
+Therefor, we can now make use of the POST request to create a book, the PUT request to edit a book and at last the DELETE request to delete a book.

 ## Steps of creating this APP

 - Create all components ((BookCreate, BookList, BookEdit and BookShow)